99002508/99002508/README.md

 Application development & Bug fixing for GE HEALTHCARE.

 ### 🌱 I’m currently learning
-IEC62304 compliance for wearable devices, Impact analysis, Hazard analysis and Usability risk assesment of a software projects.
+~IEC62304 compliance for wearable devices, Impact analysis, Hazard analysis and Usability risk assesment of a software projects.~
+Application development and bug fixing for Aisys CS2 system.

 ###  👯 I’m looking to collaborate on
 Working projects on Angular.